 2. Always confirm the hotel network’s name before connecting

 This tip sidesteps the problem rather than solving it, but it’s worth waiting to check your bank account when you get home rather than risk exposing it over hotel Wi-Fi.
+If your connection is not secure enough, an attacker might be able to steal your passwords and account details.

 4. Use your phone as a hotspot instead of Wi-Fi